KirkRieberger/PythonScripts/README.md

 # Python-Scripts

 ## Overview
-This is a collection of Python scripts I've developed to accomplish a certain task, or to learn more about Python development in general.
+This is a collection of Python scripts I've developed to accomplish a certain task, and to learn more about Python development in general.

 ### Radio Web Scraper
 This tool scrapes an online list of radio stations in Alberta, Canada and gathers details on their location, frequency, and broadcast power.